 Uses medicines that target and disrupt certain parts of the cancer cell and the signals that are needed for cancer to grow and spread.

-This program is designed to offer educational resources to help with the practical and emotional challenges of cancer.
-Patients prescribed KEYTRUDA for an approved indication can receive 24/7 phone support, e-mails, and online activities.
+The KEY+YOU Patient Support Program is designed to offer educational resources to help with the practical and emotional challenges of cancer.
+Patients prescribed KEYTRUDA for an approved indication can receive phone support, e-mails, and online activities.

 KEYTRUDA is a prescription medicine used to treat a kind of skin cancer called melanoma.
 KEYTRUDA may be used:

 KEYTRUDA is a medicine that may treat certain cancers by working with your immune system.
 KEYTRUDA can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
 These problems can sometimes become severe or life-threatening and can lead to death.
 You can have more than one of these problems at the same time.
 These problems may happen any time during treatment or even after your treatment has ended.

 Call or see your health care provider right away if you develop any signs or symptoms of the following problems or if they get worse.
 These are not all of the signs and symptoms of immune system problems that can happen with KEYTRUDA:

 Lung problems: cough, shortness of breath, or chest pain.